-Ashleigh Holand is the senior manager of state policy for the Pew-MacArthur Results First Initiative and oversees the day-to-day operations of the state policy team, which provides technical assistance to states and local governments.
-Before joining Pew in 2012, Holand conducted criminal justice research and evaluation at Urban Institute and served in the Florida Legislature’s Office of Program Policy Analysis and Government Accountability.
+Ashleigh Holand is the senior manager of state policy for the Pew-MacArthur Results First Initiative and oversees the strategic direction of partnerships with state and local governments.
+Before joining Pew in 2012, Holand conducted criminal justice research and evaluation at the Urban Institute and served in the Florida Legislature’s Office of Program Policy Analysis and Government Accountability.
 She received a bachelor’s degree in psychology from Samford University and a master’s degree in criminology from the Florida State University College of Criminology and Criminal Justice.

 Karen Lyons is a manager for tool development for the Pew-MacArthur Results First Initiative, overseeing resources that make evidence accessible and useful to policymakers.
 Before joining Pew in 2013, Lyons worked as an associate regional economist at the Federal Reserve Bank of Richmond, a senior economist with the Virginia Department of Taxation, and a policy analyst for the D.C. government.
 She holds a bachelor's degree in economics from the University of California, Berkeley and a master’s degree in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.